-The CDM PRIV capability provides the agency with insight into risks associated with authorized users being granted excessive privileges to systems and information at any level of sensitivity.
+The CDM PRIV capability provides agencies with insight into risks associated with authorized users being granted excessive privileges to systems and information at any level of sensitivity.
 The purpose of the capability is to ensure that privileges for logical access are assigned to authorized people or accounts that require authorized access for job functions.
 This capability is dependent on the existence of a set of attributes that denote roles or characteristics that require or restrict specific privileges per policy.
-Non-person entities are not covered by PRIV.
-The PRIV capability will apply only to in-scope users (employees and contractors, who will each have a PIV card) and associated accounts.
+The PRIV capability will apply only to in-scope users (employees and contractors, who will each have a PIV card) as well as NPE, which operate under the control and authorization of a designated PE.

 PRIV identifies instances in which agency policy, related to in-scope privileged user accounts, is not being followed.
 In addition, PRIV also offers ILM and PAM as sub-capabilities.
-ILM is designed to enhance an agency's ability for managing privileged user accounts while PAM implements more rigorous authentication and authorization methods for privileged users.
+ILM is designed to enhance an agency's ability for managing privileged user accounts, while PAM implements more rigorous authentication and authorization methods for privileged users.

-Note: Privileged user accounts have "elevated" or "administrator-like" privileges that are above the normative baseline defined for an unprivileged user.
-The Agencies will define the level of access that defines privileged users.
+Note: Privileged user accounts have elevated or "administrator-like" privileges that are above the normative baseline defined for an unprivileged user.
+The agencies will define the level of access that defines privileged users.